toolleeo/cli-apps/README.md

 * [socli](https://github.com/gautamkrishnar/socli) - Stack overflow command line client written in Python.
 Search and browse stack overflow without leaving the terminal
 * [wikit](https://github.com/KorySchneider/wikit) - A command line program for getting Wikipedia summaries easily.

+## <a name="package-manager"></a>Package managers

+Manage/install/uninstall packages, as source code or binaries.

+* [aptitude](https://salsa.debian.org/apt-team/aptitude) - A TUI front-end to APT, the Debian package manager.
+* [asdf](https://asdf-vm.com/) - Manage multiple runtime versions with a single CLI tool.
+* [bin](https://github.com/marcosnils/bin) - Manages binary files downloaded from different sources.
+* [cli-tools-info](https://github.com/Lilja/cli-info) - An overview of your CLI tools, if they are installed and what version they are on.
+* [JAPM](https://github.com/TheAlexDev23/japm) - A package manager that uses curses to provide a friendly UI
+* [nala](https://gitlab.com/volian/nala) - apt package manager front-end with cleaner interface.
+* [pypi-command-line](https://github.com/wasi-master/pypi-command-line) - A powerful, colorful, beautiful command-line-interface for pypi.org.
+* [stew](https://github.com/marwanhawari/stew) - An independent package manager for compiled binaries.

 ## <a name="password-manager"></a>Password managers

 * [Bitwarden CLI](https://bitwarden.com/help/cli/) - Command-line interface for Bitwarden, a multi-platform password manager targeted to companies and enterprises.